 Today we touch on one of the most annoying situations in cake baking – when your cake gets stuck in the pan.
 I mean, just when you’re swooning at how amazingly your cake has puffed up and cooked through perfectly, you realize you can’t remove it – just how frustrating is that?

 You’d think a few taps here and there and it’ll eventually come out but no. One wrong move and your cake can literally fall apart.
-As a baker, it’s really important that you know how to remove your cake out of its pan.
+As a baker, it’s really important that you know how to remove your cake from the pan without breaking it.

 My name is Angie, I’m a self-taught baker and I’ve been baking for over 10 years.
 It’s not all fun and sunshine every time you bake.
 I’ve had to deal with so many baking fails and disappointments before figuring out tricks to avoid them.